Skip to main content

 By connecting with your coworkers, building support, partnering with a union and signing an authorization card.
 Together, you'll take steps to win recognition and negotiate a contract.

 What does it mean to sign an authorization card?
 Signing an authorization card is a formal indication that you support forming a union and want to be represented in collective bargaining.
-These cards show there’s enough interest to file a petition with the National Labor Relations Board (NLRB) for a union election.
+These cards show there’s enough interest to file a petition with the Alaska Labor Relations Agency (ALRA) or the National Labor Relations Board (NLRB) for a union election.

 What is the card collection process?
 To move forward with a union election, a minimum of 30% of employees in the proposed bargaining unit need to sign authorization cards.
 However, having a majority sign cards demonstrates strong support, which can be important during the election and bargaining process.

 What happens after enough cards are collected?
-After collecting enough signed cards, ASEA will file a petition with the NLRB to hold a union election.
-If approved, the NLRB will schedule a hearing to confirm their jurisdiction and finalize details about which employees will be eligible to vote.
+After collecting enough signed cards, ASEA will file a petition with the ALRA or NLRB to hold a union election.
+If approved, the agency will evaluate the petition and bargaining unit and finalize details about which employees will be eligible to vote.

 When will the union election take place?
-If the NLRB approves the petition, it will set a date for the election, typically within a few weeks.
+If the Labor agency approves the petition, it will set a date for the election, typically within a few weeks.
 Employees will then vote to decide if they want union representation.
 If a majority vote “yes,” the union will be officially recognized.

 What happens after the union is approved?
 Once the union is recognized, employees will elect representatives to a bargaining committee.
 This committee will work with union leadership to negotiate the first collective bargaining agreement (CBA) with the employer.